henri/spb/README.md

 ### :sailboat: What are Isolated Web Sessions?

-One way to think about what an isolated web seesion is to imagine you have two or more computeres.
-If you start a web browser on each computer then assuming you have not logged into anything within the browser these web sessions are somewhat isolated.
-It is possible to run isolated web browser sessions on a machine by starting multiple web browsers on the same machine.
+One way to think about an isolated web seesion is to imagine you have two (or more) computeres.
+If you start a web browser on each computer then assuming you have not logged into anything within the browser or the operating system ; these web sessions are somewhat isolated (running on two sperate computeres).

+It is possible to run isolated web browser sessions on a single machine by starting multiple different web browsers.
+For example you could run FireFox and Brave on the computer and these two browsers are somewhat isolated.
 SPB gives you the ability to start multiple instances of the same web browser.
+For example you could start three seperate instances of the Brave browser using SPB.

-The way SPB accomplishes this is by storing the data directory which the browser uses in seperate parts of the file system to each other.
+The way SPB accomplishes this is by storing the data directory which the browser uses in seperate parts of the computers file system.
 However, it is also possible to further isolate these sessions from one and other and from your local machine by running SPB on a remote machine, within a virtual machine or a seperate name space (depending on your operating system).

-Advatanges include :
+Advatanges of using isolated web browser sessions include :

-   - Log into two or more web based accounts from the same provider simultaniusly on the same machine
+   - Ability to log into two or more web based accounts from the same provider simultaniusly on the same machine using your prefered browser.
-     - login many google / gmail accounts at the same time
+     - Login many google / gmail accounts at the same time
      - Login multiple Amazon / AWS accounts simultanusly
+     - Using SPB you can even configure each instance with a different icon so that you are able to identify the browser more easily.
+     - Linux Mint includes a graphical tool called WebApps (installed via ```sudo apt install webapp-manager```) and this also offers a similar functionality but it is not able to be controlled from the command line (at the time of writing).
    - Reduce tracking between providers and web sessions
-     - Keep each task within a dedicated browser
+     - Keep different task seperate within a dedicated browser instance
-     - Unlike swithing between browser profiles you can run two or more sessions simultanusly
+     - Unlike swithing between browser profiles SPB makes running run two or more sessions simultanusly easy

 <br/>